diablodale/dp.docs/docs/_max/attributes.md

 * Attribute documentation pages list supported plugins :electric_plug: at the top.
 * Click a plugin name in this documentation or the navigation menu.
 The plugin page lists all supported feature attributes.
-* Max Inspector lists attributes for your installed plugin
+* Max Inspector lists attributes for any plugin selected in a Max patch.